kaminiwalunj/mslearn-fabric/Instructions/Labs/01-lakehouse.md

    > **Note:** Files for a delta table are stored in _Parquet_ format, and include a subfolder named **\_delta_log** in which details of transactions applied to the table are logged.

-## Task 6 : Use SQL to query tables
+## Task 6: Use SQL to query tables

 When you create a lakehouse and define tables in it, a SQL endpoint is automatically created through which the tables can be queried using SQL `SELECT` statements.

 1. At the top-right of the Lakehouse page, switch from **Lakehouse (1)** to **SQL analytics endpoint (2)**.
-Then wait a short time until the SQL query endpoint for your lakehouse opens in a visual interface from which you can query its tables, as shown here:
+Then wait a short time until the SQL query endpoint for your lakehouse opens in a visual interface from which you can query
+   It's tables, as shown here:

    ![Screenshot of the SQL endpoint page.](./Images/fb_g2_1_15.png)